sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 }
 ```

-[Request Entitle access](../oidc_site_admin.md#request-ui-access-to-managed-instances) to log in to the UI and log in to the instance.
+Visit go/cloud-ops and locate the instance, then follow instructions from the `Log in to the instance UI` section to log in to the UI.
 Then create the Sourcegraph service account manually:

 - Username: `cloud-admin`
 - Email: `managed+<instance-display-name>@sourcegraph.com`